When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Experiments and Analysis

-\conciseparagraph{Dataset} We generate synthetic rectangle packing problems using three piece types ($1\times 2, 2\times 3, 1\times 5$) with zero or 90-degree rotations.
-For each problem, we randomly sample target region dimensions ($3\times 3$ to $12\times 12$) and use a randomised backtracking algorithm to find a complete tiling.
-We then randomly select 30-100\% of the placed pieces to create packing problems of varying difficulty, ensuring each has at least one valid solution.
-The dataset contains 2,000 training, 100 validation, and 400 test configurations with different inventory distributions (training: five $1\times 2$, eleven $2\times 3$, two $1\times 5$ pieces; validation/test: eight $2\times 1$, four $2\times 3$, six $1\times 5$ pieces).
-Each configuration is centred at the origin and includes precise piece coordinates.
-We create easy and hard splits for the tasks.
-The easy tasks have fewer pieces to pack and the target region is larger, while the harder one has more pieces to pack in tighter spaces.
-We use the ratio of $r = \frac{\text{total area of pieces}}{\text{total area of target region}}$ to determine the difficulty: easy tasks have $r<0.3$ while hard tasks have $r\geq 0.7$.
-For more details on data generation, please refer to Appendix~\ref{app:ch5_rectangle_gen}.
+Tangram mixes hard constraints with goal ambiguity and does not allow us to vary the difficulty of the problem.
+To study these issues, we use a relaxed variant of the problem: arrange a fixed set of rectangles inside a text-specified rectangular region under a non-overlap constraint, with the connectivity constraint removed.
+The target region serves as a text-derived geometric constraint, and difficulty is controlled by the number/size of rectangles relative to the container dimensions.
+This lets us test whether issues in the tangram problem persist once goal ambiguity difficulty is reduced, the connectivity constraint is removed, and how it scales with problem difficulty.

-\conciseparagraph{Metric} For rectangle composition, we mainly calculate the success rate of composition.
-A successful composition requires that the pieces have no overlap and that all the pieces are inside the target region.
+\conciseparagraph{Dataset \& Metric} We generate synthetic rectangle-packing problems from three piece types ($1\!\times\!2$, $2\!\times\!3$, $1\!\times\!5$) with axis-aligned rotations.
+For each problem, we sample a target region ($3\!\times\!3$ to $12\!\times\!12$), find a complete tiling by randomised backtracking, and keep a random $10$--$100\%$ subset of the pieces to produce packing instances of varying difficulty (every instance has at least one valid solution).
+The dataset contains $2{,}000$ training, $100$ validation, and $400$ test instances.
+Training and test draw pieces from different inventory mixes by design, so a solver must generalise beyond the exact training inventory rather than memorise it; the exact counts are in Appendix~\ref{app:ch5_rectangle_gen}.
+Difficulty is summarised by the fill ratio $r$=(total piece area)/(region area); we evaluate an easy split ($r\!<\!0.3$) and a hard split ($r\!\geq\!0.7$).
+We report the success rate (all pieces inside the target region without overlap) and the validity rate (non-overlap only).